Emily Ley’s Simplified Planner Review: Cutting Out the Noise

-Emily Ley’s Simplified Planner came on the scene a few years ago and quickly took it by storm.
+Emily Ley’s Simplified Planner came on the scene a few years ago and quickly took the planner world by storm.
 It’s easy to see the appeal with its pretty covers and easy-to-use layout, but I wanted to test it out in a more rigorous challenge.
 So I applied it to my daily life, which is pretty damn hectic and crazy.

 First off, I noticed the nice coil binding and hardcover.
 Both are very durable.
 The cover is a matte finish, and it’s a manageable size (7.75×9 inches) for large purses and backpacks, but it does have some weight to it.
 It’s clear from the beginning that this is a very well-made planner.